 - Community information sessions (summer/fall 2018)

-- Construction notices delivered a minimum of two weeks before activity begins
+- Construction notices delivered to landowners and adjacent landowners a minimum of two weeks before activity begins

 - Ongoing information sharing